jeremyhorwich/nltk-learning/README.md

 - Originally the goal of this algorithm was to be able to detect if a sentence had ambiguity without constructing the full sentence.
 However, I quickly realized that ambiguity is a meaningless term without the construction of a full sentence as a prerequisite - in other words, saying a phrase is ambiguous doesn't make sense unless you know the sentence can be fully parsed successfully at least two different ways
 - Modifying WFST would work very well, but using that would be too obvious for it to be of any real value to me as an exercise
 - Ultimately I didn't want to simply abandon the work so I refactored into a less ambitious algorithm which detects if a sentence is anything more than extremely simple from a syntactic standpoint.
 It uses a bottom up approach similar to shift-reduce parsing
+- There is absolutely no tokenization included whatsoever beyond the very crude separating words by whitespace
 - Test cases: "I shot an elephant" should return False.
 "I shot an elephant in my pajamas" should return True.